-Temple University’s graduate programs in Criminal Justice are designed to train students to apply scientific principles to the study of crime and justice.
+Temple University’s Criminal Justice graduate degrees are designed to train students to apply scientific principles to the study of crime and justice.
 Our doctoral program is known nationally for research that helps policy makers and practitioners solve real-world problems.
-A criminal justice master’s degree will enhance career marketability in criminal justice research and policy.
-Learn more about your funding today to see how an advanced criminal justice degree from Temple University can fit into your life.
+Temple’s Criminal Justice master’s degree will enhance your career marketability in criminal justice research and policy.
+Learn more about your funding opportunities to see how an advanced criminal justice degree from Temple will fit into your life.

 Learn in a Dynamic Environment

-Please visit the Criminal Justice Graduate Bulletin to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.
+Please visit the Criminal Justice Master’s of Arts Admissions page or the Criminal Justice PhD Admissions page to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 Our PhD graduates have gone on to tenure-track assistant professorships at institutions such as the University of Cincinnati, Rutgers University, Sam Houston State University, Drexel University, LaSalle University, Vancouver Island University, Towson University, and the University of Louisville; some have begun their academic careers with postdoctoral research positions at institutions like George Mason University.
 In addition to those embarking on academic careers, a number of our PhD graduates have secured research and policy-making positions at such varied institutions and agencies as the National Institute of Justice, Vera Institute of Justice, Research Triangle Institute, Justice Research and Statistics Association, the Police Foundation, the Center for Drug and Alcohol Studies at the University of Delaware, First Judicial District of Pennsylvania Courts, and Philadelphia Adult Probation and Parole.

-A number of our Masters students are already employed in the criminal justice field.
+A number of our Criminal Justice master’s degree students are already employed in the criminal justice field.
 Our MA graduates include a detective in the Philadelphia Police Department and the warden of a local jail.
-Post-graduation, our students have secured positions in local, state, and federal law enforcement and criminal justice agencies such as the New Jersey Juvenile Justice Commission and the Bureau of Alcohol, Tobacco, Firearms and Explosives, while others have gone on to pursue further graduate study, here at Temple and elsewhere.
+Post-graduation, our students have secured positions in local, state and federal law enforcement and criminal justice agencies such as the New Jersey Juvenile Justice Commission and the Bureau of Alcohol, Tobacco, Firearms and Explosives while others have gone on to pursue further graduate study here at Temple and elsewhere.

 The PhD is a full-time endeavor.
 It is our standard practice to limit admissions to the PhD program to the number of full-time students to whom we can commit funding support for a period of at least four years.
 Beyond the guaranteed period of support, we are extremely proud of our track record and ability to fund doctoral students who are making timely progress toward the completion of their degrees.